 Something useful to do at this point is to fold the ballot paper in half, top to bottom so the candidate names are concealed.
 This is useful as it will allow the blind voter to know which way to refold the ballot paper after they have voted.
 So make the crease and then of course unfold it again for use.

 You can now make sure that the ballot paper aligns with the cut TVD.
 Each flap needs to cover each of the voting boxes.
+We suggest setting up the tactile voting device at the voting booth to avoid the tactile device moving and becoming unaligned.

 Once you are satisfied that the voting boxes align under the flaps, you need to affix the TVD to the ballot paper.
 Peel back the plastic film to reveal the sticky strip similar to a “post it“ note.
 It can therefore be affixed firmly to the ballot paper, but it is also easy to peel off after voting.